 - Natural 4a 4b and 4c hair that has normal porosity are the lucky ones.
 They fall right in the middle and typically have an easier time moisturizing their hair and battling dryness.

-What Kind of Products Work Best For Moisturizing My 4A, 4B or 4C Natural Hair?
+Best Moisturizing Products For 4A, 4B or 4C Hair?

 This is a good question.
 In order to find out what products will work best with your hair it is important to know and understand the concept of Hair Porosity.
 Once you know if your hair is at a low, normal or high porosity then it makes it a lot easier to find the correct products to moisturize your hair.